ISET/isetrtf/doc/json/README.md

 </div>

 # Ray Pass Functions
+There are different kinds of ray pass functions.
+Two are described below.
+The type of ray pass function is specified using the *method* field.
 ## Ellipses
 *Positions*: The off-axis distances on the input plane at which the ray pass function was determined *Intersectionplanedistance*: The distance of the ellipses above the input plane.